es6-enthusiasts/es6-enthusiasts.github.io/index.md

 ## Meetings and Communication

-Given the teams adoption of a 72 hour sprint cycle, Our team meets biweekly at a minimum.
-Official Communications are disseminated via Discord.
-The team also leverages Github projects as a means of organizing and assigning tasks
+Given the teams adoption of a 72 hour sprint cycle, our team meets biweekly at a minimum and official Communications are disseminated via project group Discord server.
+The team also leverages Github projects as a means of organizing and assigning tasks.

 ## Contact